 So what are opinions vs scientific facts – how can we tell?

 Soccer is boring to me, but that’s subjective.
 Maybe it’s boring to me because of the low scores, or the fake injuries, or it is foreign (literally and culturally).
-But, I’m smart enough to know that objectively, someone could say that baseball is boring.
-Or ice hockey.
+But, I’m smart enough to know that objectively, someone could say that baseball is boring (see Note 2).
+Or ice hockey (see Note 3).
 Or any other sport.
-Everyone has an opinion about soccer, and all of those opinions are equally correct and equally wrong.
+Everyone has an opinion about all sports, and all of those opinions are equally correct and equally wrong.

 The problem with opinions arise when people conflate their opinions, which they think are facts, with misconceptions.
-If you have the opinion that vaccines cause autism, you are expressing you are simply wrong, it is not an opinion.
-You are factually and objectively wrong.
+If you have the opinion that vaccines cause autism, you are expressing something that is factually wrong – it is not an opinion.
+You are scientifically and objectively wrong, based on mountains of evidence.

-Even if you believe that your opinion is right, does not make it so.
+Even if you believe that your opinion is right, it does not make it so.
 It’s still wrong.
-And just because you can troll the internet finding others who share that misconception, again does not move it into the realm of fact, it merely means you’ve found like-minded people who are also wrong.
+And just because you can troll the internet finding others who share that misconception, again does not move it into the realm of fact.
+It merely means you’ve found like-minded people who are also wrong.
 Your wrong opinion is still wrong, and it has no validity.
 None.

 One more thing.
 Science doesn’t have opinions.
 It’s a method to provide evidence which supports or refutes a hypothesis.
 It’s data, and data only.
 So science doesn’t have an opinion about climate change, it has overwhelming evidence that man causes climate change.
 Science does not have an opinion about vaccines, it has overwhelming evidence that vaccines are safe and effective.